CSchwang/docker-borgserver/README.md

+# Info
+This image is based on Nold360/docker-borgserver.
+It has been adapted to run on Alpine Linux.
+It will download borg V1.1.5

 # BorgServer - Docker image
 Debian based container image, running openssh-daemon only accessable by user named "borg" using SSH-Publickey Auth & "borgbackup" as client.
 Backup-Repositoriees, client's SSH-Keys & SSHd's Hostkeys will be stored in persistent storage.
 For every ssh-key added, a own borg-repository will be created.